 Kathy’s family includes her husband Mark, son Austin, daughter Elle and wonder dog, Penny.
 Kathy enjoys living in the Northwest and in her spare time can be found hiking, cross-country skiing, or racing dinghy sailboats with her husband.

 Dr. Pam Duggan

 Dr. Duggan was born and raised in Northern California and attended UC Davis both as an undergraduate and a veterinary student.
-She obtained her veterinary degree in 1996 and moved to the fine town of Red Bluff to practice mixed animal medicine.
+After she obtained her veterinary degree she moved to the fine town of Red Bluff to practice mixed animal medicine.
 Here she met Dr. Tongue, where both they and their horses became good friends and riding buddies.